 \subsection{Result Comparison}

-We perform our experiment on the SODA10M dataset.
-In view of the representation power of large models, we use the ViT-large/16 \cite{dosovitskiy2021image}, a ViT with $16 \times 16$ input patch size of 304.33M parameters and 61.55 GFLOPS, pre-trained on ImageNet-1k \cite{ImageNet_Deng_CVPR2009} provided by torchvision \cite{torchvision2016} as a common backbone.
-For training details of the comparative methods, we use SGD for one epoch. we set the learning rate as 0.1, and set both the momentum and the weight decay as 0, with a batch size of 10.
-For the existing ACL methods, we uses its generalized implementation introduced by \cite{Zhuang_GACIL_arXiv2024}.
-For the ACIL, DS-AL, and our method, we use the same random initialized buffer of size 8192.
-For the replay-based method, we set the memory size, the maximum number of image allow to store, to 1000.
+We perform our experiments on the SODA10M dataset.
+To utilize large models to obtain features that are easy to classify, we use the ViT-large/16 \cite{dosovitskiy2021image}, a ViT with $16 \times 16$ input patch size of 304.33M parameters and 61.55 GFLOPS, pre-trained on ImageNet-1k \cite{ImageNet_Deng_CVPR2009} provided by TorchVision \cite{torchvision2016} as a common backbone.
+For training details of the comparative methods, we use SGD for one epoch.
+We set the learning rate as 0.1 with a batch size of 10 and set both the momentum and the weight decay as 0.
+We use its generalized implementation of existing ACL methods introduced by \citet{GACL_Zhuang_NeurIPS2024}.
+For the ACIL, the DS-AL, and our AEF-OCL, we use the same random buffer of size 8192.
+For the replay-based methods, we set the memory size, the maximum number of images allowed to store, to 1000.
 Results are shown in TABLE \ref{tab:result_comparation}.

-As indicated in TABLE \ref{tab:result_comparation}, among the exemplar-free methodologies, the AEF-OCL gives a superior performance (i.e., 66.32\% for AMCA).
-Other OCL techniques, such as ACIL, perform less ideally (e.g., 55.01\%).
+As indicated in TABLE \ref{tab:result_comparation}, among the exemplar-free methods, the AEF-OCL gives a superior performance (i.e., 66.32\% for AMCA).
+Other OCL techniques, such as the ACIL, perform less ideally (e.g., 55.01\%).
 There are two possible causes.
 First, methods such as the ACIL deal with incremental learning where data categories during training are mutually exclusive.
-On SODA10M dataset, data categories usually appear jointly, allowing an easier CL operation.
+On the SODA10M dataset, data categories usually appear jointly, allowing an easier CL operation.
 The other cause lies in the imbalance issue.
-This dataset is highly imbalanced, e.g., the \textit{Car}/\textit{Tricycle} categories has 55\%/0.3\% data distribution.
+This dataset is highly imbalanced, e.g., the \textit{Car}/\textit{Tricycle} categories have 55\%/0.3\% data distribution.

-On the other hand, the replay-based method AGEM exhibits comparatively lower precision (e.g., 41.61\%).
-This discrepancy could potentially be attributed to that AGEM is based on a class-incremental paradigm, where each phase contains only one category.
-However, each training phase in SODA10M could contain data of all categories, contradicting the AGEM training paradigm.
+The replay-based method AGEM exhibits comparatively lower precision (e.g., 41.61\%).
+This discrepancy could potentially be attributed to that the AGEM is based on a class-incremental paradigm.
+However, each training task in SODA10M could contain data of all categories, contradicting the AGEM training paradigm.
 Moreover, the imbalanced issue in OCL is also not properly treated in AGEM.